 (a) Board members shall be responsible for making their own arrangements for travel to and from board meetings.

-(b) The senior executive assistant to the board will make guaranteed hotel reservations for each board member upon request.
+(b) The executive assistant to the board will make guaranteed hotel reservations for each board member upon request.

 CHAPTER 4.
 CONDUCT AND PUBLIC RELATIONS